petkivim/x-road-test-client/README.md

 # X-Road Test Client

-X-Road Test Client is a testing tool and load generator for X-Road v6.4 and above.
-The implementation is based on [XRd4J](https://github.com/petkivim/xrd4j) library.
+X-Road Test Client is a testing tool and load generator for X-Road 6 and X-Road 7.
+The implementation is based on [XRd4J](https://github.com/nordic-institute/xrd4j) library.

-By default Test Client calls ```testService``` service of [X-Road Test Service](https://github.com/nordic-institute/X-Road-test-service) project according to given parameters that include: message body size, message attachment size, response body size, response attachment size, number of client threads, interval between messages, number of messages to be sent per client and maximum run time per client.
+By default Test Client calls `testService` service of [X-Road Test Service](https://github.com/nordic-institute/X-Road-test-service) project according to given parameters that include: message body size, message attachment size, response body size, response attachment size, number of client threads, interval between messages, number of messages to be sent per client and maximum run time per client.
 A random String is used as a payload and the same String is used in all the requests in a single execution.
 However, unique message ID is automatically generated for each request.

 ### Customization